nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 * The Start time, at which the Front End Module can start preparing the PA or LNA.
 * The End time, at which the Front End Module must be ready for the RF procedure.

-Then, the module can configure the timer to activate or deactivate the FEM accordingly, taking also into account the FEM ramp-up time.
+Then, the module can configure the timer to activate or deactivate the FEM accordingly, taking also into account the FEM settle time.

 See below for an example of activating the LNA for Rx operation, using the following parameters:

 * RX ramp-up time - 40 us
-* LNA ramp-up time - 13 us
+* LNA settle time - 13 us
 * LNA deactivation event - ``rx_end``
 * LNA activation timer - ``TIMER0``